New Year's Eve: United States

 In the United States, New Year's Eve is celebrated via a variety of social gatherings, and large-scale public events such as concerts, fireworks shows, and "drops"—an event inspired by time balls where an item is lowered or raised over the course of the final minute of the year.

 Drop events are typically patterned after the annual "ball drop" held at New York City's Times Square, where a 11875 lb, 12 ft ball is lowered down a 70 ft pole on the roof of One Times Square.
-The event has been held since 1907, and the ball itself—which is adorned with Waterford Crystal panels and an LED lighting system—has been displayed atop the building year-round since 2009.
+The event has been held since 1907, and the ball itself—which is adorned with Waterford Crystal panels and an LED lighting system—has been displayed atop the building year-round from 2009 to 2025.
 Drop events often use either a ball in imitation of Times Square, or items that represent local culture or history (such as Atlanta's Peach Drop, which reflects Georgia's identity as the "Peach State").

 New York City and Times Square serve as the focal point for national media coverage of the holiday.
 Bandleader Guy Lombardo and his band—The Royal Canadians—were well known for their annual broadcast from New York City.
 Their signature performance of "Auld Lang Syne" at midnight helped make the standard synonymous with the holiday.
 Beginning on radio in 1929, Lombardo moved to CBS television from 1956 to 1976, adding coverage of the ball drop.
 Following Lombardo's death, Dick Clark's New Year's Rockin' Eve (which premiered for 1973 on NBC, and moved to ABC for 1975) became the dominant New Year's Eve special on U.S. television—especially among younger viewers—with Dick Clark having anchored New Year's coverage (including New Year's Rockin' Eve and the one-off ABC 2000 Today) for 32 straight years.
 After Clark suffered a stroke in December 2004, Regis Philbin guest hosted the 2005 edition.
 Due to a lingering speech impediment brought upon by the stroke, Clark retired as host and was succeeded by Ryan Seacrest for 2006, but continued making limited appearances on the special until his death in 2012.